 It hasn't (just) been easy, and it's cost me a lot of elec fags!
 Here are the main reasons:

-• Firstly, because drums/bass/piano/vocals can easily sound a little empty in the upper midrange, and we were looking for a sound that was a little "in your face" at times.
-The arrangements helped to fill this space a little, but their placement was not easy, as they were generally not allowed to take precedence over the rest.
+- Firstly, because drums/bass/piano/vocals can easily sound a little empty in the upper midrange, and we were looking for a sound that was a little "in your face" at times.
+The arrangements helped to fill this space a little, but it wasn't easy to place them, as they were generally not allowed to take precedence over the rest.

-• My drum kit isn't really an arrow, a 2005 Pearl Forum Series will make it sound...
+- My drum kit isn't really an arrow, a 2005 Pearl Forum Series will make it sound...
 Well, it's well maintained, tuned as well as possible, the Sabian AAX cymbals are full of energy and clarity (sometimes even a little too much), but it's not an arrow either.
 All without a snare drum mic.
 This was really the most complicated part for me to deal with, and at the same time a priority, because in my opinion, a mix hardly sounds good if the drums don't sound good.
-I used a little discreet trigger on some tracks on the snare/kick.
+I used a little discreet trigger on some snare/kick tracks.

-• The voice gave me a bit of trouble, with a relatively large amplitude and very varied sounds.
-I really had to try different things each time to find what worked.
+- The voice gave me a bit of trouble, with a relatively large amplitude and very varied sounds.
+I really had to try out different things each time to find what worked.

-• Synthetic piano based on real piano recordings, however well done, remains complicated to make sound really good, especially when it's a lead instrument.
-Soon, the piano sounded either too metalic or too muffled, so it was not easy to find the right balance, especially as each track is a different universe, often with a different piano sound.
+- Synthetic piano based on real piano recordings, however well done, remains complicated to make sound really good, especially when it's a lead instrument.
+The result is a piano that's either too metalic or too muffled, so finding the right balance wasn't easy, especially as each track is a different universe, often with a different piano sound.

 Overall